 The 2002 Series C Bonds have interest payable semiannually on February 15 and August 15 of each year.
-The 1998 Series A, B, and C Bonds, the 2000 Series A Bonds, the 2001 Series A Bonds, the 2002 Series A, B and D Bonds, and the 2003 Series A, B, and C Bonds have interest payable semiannually on June 1 and December 1 of each year.
+The 1998 Series B and C Bonds, the 2001 Series A Bonds, the 2002 Series A, B and D Bonds, the 2003 Series A, B, and C Bonds, the 2005 Series A Bonds, and the 2006 Series A Bonds have interest payable semiannually on June 1 and December 1 of each year.

 The bonds of each series are subject to optional and/or extraordinary optional redemption prior to maturity upon the occurrence of certain events.
 The bonds are independently secured by the funds, certain mortgaged property, and all rights, titles, and interests of the Building Authority as lessor, including all basic rent payments, investment earnings on the funds and any other income derived by the Building Authority with respect to the lease.